Review – Outlast 2

-The original Outlast was a game I only got to know due to the fact that half of all the gaming YouTubers out there were making videos about how scary the game was (the other half were talking about Five Nights at Freddie’s, I suppose).
+The original Outlast was a game I only got to know due to the fact that half of all the gaming YouTubers out there were making videos about how scary the game was.
 I still haven’t played the first, but nevertheless thought using a madhouse as a setting for a psychological horror game was the best idea ever.

 Outlast 2 is out now, but is it worth your time?